How to generate a list of Active Directory users having empty attributes

 Therefore, a better and easier way to generate AD reports is by using ADManager Plus, an Active Directory management and reporting tool.

-ADManager Plus is a web-based solution for all your AD, Exchange, Skype for Business, G Suite, and Office 365 management needs.
+ADManager Plus is a web-based solution for all your AD, Exchange, Skype for Business, Google Workspace, and Office 365 management needs.
 It simplifies several routine tasks such as provisioning users, cleaning up dormant accounts, managing NTFS and share permissions, and more.
 Besides reporting, you can also build a custom workflow structure that will assist you in ticketing and compliance, automate routine AD tasks such as user provisioning and de-provisioning, and more.
 Download a free trial today to explore all these features.

 Highlights of using ADManager Plus to generate AD reports